Vagdedes/Spartan-AntiCheat/src/documentation/messages.md

 {space} Creates a space character in any text {punisher} Returns the name of the console/player who executed the punishment {reported} Returns the name of the player who was reported
-%% Creates a space character in any text
 ```
 ### Time:
 ```